Things to Do in Kanchanaburi: Why One Day Isn’t Enough

 Wat Tham Suea – Tiger Cave Temple

-One of the most spectacular of Kanchanaburi’s temples is Wat Tham Suea, known as the “Tiger Cave Temple.”
-This place, perched atop a hill, is more than just a religious site; it’s a blend of nature, history and art.
+One of the most impressive temples in Kanchanaburi is Wat Tham Suea, known as the “Tiger Cave Temple.”
+Perched atop a hill, it combines nature, history and art.

-Before you arrive you will likely spot the large cave with its 18m high gold Buddha.
-It’s visible from quite some distance as though its looking out over the rice fields protecting them.
+Before you arrive you’ll likely spot the large cave with its 18-metre high gold Buddha.
+It’s visible from quite some distance, as though it’s looking out over the rice fields protecting them.

-The climb up from the parkting are with nearly 157 steps might seem daunting, but the reward is well worth the effort.
+The climb up from the parking area with nearly 157 steps might seem daunting, but the reward is worth the effort.
 Once you reach the top, the cool breeze hits and you feel immediate relief.

-Don’t miss: As you wander the site make sure you visit the pagoda.
-The first time we came here we were so impressed by the large Buddha we didn’t notice it !
-The indoor area at the base of the pagoda is refreshingly cool and it’s windows are a great spot to snap the cave temple from a different angle.
+Don’t miss: As you wander the site, make sure you visit the pagoda.
+The first time we came here we were so impressed by the large Buddha we didn’t notice it!
+The indoor area at the base of the pagoda is refreshingly cool and its windows are a great spot to photograph the cave temple from a different angle.

-If you have the energy you can climb the seven fights of circular stairs, I didn’t thanks to an injured knee but my partner who is pretty fit returning puffing saying it was quite a work out in the heat.
+If you have the energy, you can climb the seven flights of circular stairs.
+I didn’t thanks to an injured knee, but my partner who is pretty fit returned puffing, saying it was quite a workout in the heat.

-Tip: here are two parking areas and two stairways leading to the site.
-The upper one has quite a few less stairs, making it a bit easier on the legs.
+Tip: There are two parking areas and two stairways leading to the site.
+The upper one has quite a few fewer stairs, making it a bit easier on the legs.

 If you only have time for one temple in Kanchanaburi, I would choose this one.